 Sea creature costumes are fun to make whether you need a costume for a play, a costume party, or for Halloween.
-Even though sea creature costumes are creative and potentially complicated, you don't have to go to a costume shop and rent one.
-You can make these costumes from items you probably have around the house.
-If you must buy supplies, a craft or hobby store should have everything you need.
+Even though DIY under the sea costumes are creative and potentially complicated, you don't have to go to a costume shop and rent one.
+You can easily make these Halloween costumes from items you probably have around the house.
+If you must buy supplies, a craft, hobby or department store should have everything you need.

 Video of the Day

 Mermaid Costume With Manageable Tail

 The trick to a mermaid costume is making your tail fin look like a mermaid tail fin while still allowing you to walk freely.
 To overcome this obstacle, consider sewing a fin to one leg of a pair of pants, so it looks like the fin goes off to the side.
 Alternatively, you can make the fin out of stretchy fabric such as ribbed cotton or spandex so you can walk without taking tiny steps.
 Long wigs adorned with seashell hair clips are great accessories for mermaid costumes.